 - Metal implants used to repair bone fractures.

 Pain is the most common symptom of bone cancer.
 However, not all bone cancers cause any pain.
 Swelling near a bone can also be a symptom of the disease.
 Of course, many other conditions can cause pain or swelling.
 Therefore, it’s wise to consult a doctor for diagnosis.

 III.
 Alcohol Not a Risk

 Drinking alcohol is not a risk factor for developing bone cancer.
-On the other hand, the moderate consumption of alcohol is associated with better health and living longer than is either abstaining from alcohol or drinking abusively.
+On the other hand, the moderate drinking is associated with better health and longer life.
+That’s in comparison with either abstaining from alcohol or drinking abusively.

-Drinking in moderation has been described by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) as a man consuming four drinks on any day and an average of 14 drinks per week.
-For women, it is consuming three drinks in any one day and an average of seven drinks per week.
+Drinking in moderation is described by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+It’s a man having four drinks on any day and an average of 14 drinks per week.
+And for women, it’s having three drinks in any one day and an average of seven drinks per week.

 Standard drinks have equal amounts of pure alcohol.
 It’s 0.6 ounce.